hexobandit/knowledge-db/KCSA.md

  ### Isolation Techniques

-- **Namespace Isolation**
+1. **Namespace Isolation**
    - Use namespaces to logically separate workloads
    - Enforce RBAC rules scoped to namespaces

-- **Network Isolation**
+2. **Network Isolation**
    - Use Network Policies to restrict pod-to-pod and pod-to-external communication
    - Isolate clusters with VPCs or subnets
    - Configure firewalls or Network Security Groups to restrict traffic

-- **Node Isolation**
+3. **Node Isolation**
    - Schedule sensitive workloads on dedicated nodes.
    - Deploy system-critical pods (e.g., kube-system) separately from application workloads
    - Harden nodes by disabling unused ports and services & PSP & Kernal hardening tools

-- **Storage Isolation**
+4. **Storage Isolation**
    - Use volume policies to ensure data is mounted securely (e.g., read-only when possible)
    - Isolate Persistent Volume Claims (PVCs) Like Storage Account
    - Encrypt storage using cloud provider tools or Kubernetes CSI

-- **Workload Isolation**
+5. **Workload Isolation**
    - Use PSP (e.g., baseline, restricted).
    - Prevent privilege escalation (allowPrivilegeEscalation: false).
    - Run containers as non-root users.

-- **API Access Isolation**
+6. **API Access Isolation**
    - Restrict API server access using network controls
    - Configure RBAC to limit API access per user or service account
    - Disable anonymous and unauthenticated access

-- **Multi-Tenancy**
+7. **Multi-Tenancy**
    - Use unique namespaces, Network Policies, and quotas for tenants.
    - Use workload identity or separate IAM roles for each tenant.
    - Enforce pod-level security boundaries with sandboxing (e.g., gVisor, Kata).

 ### Artifact Repository and Image Security
-- Artifact Repository
+1. Artifact Repository
    - Use private repositories with access controls.
    - Enable image signing (e.g., Cosign).
    - Automate vulnerability scans for stored images.
    - Enforce retention policies and encrypt storage.

-- Image Security
+2. Image Security
    - Use minimal, updated base images.
    - Avoid sensitive data in images.
    - Set USER non-root in Dockerfiles.

-- CI/CD & Deployment
+3. CI/CD & Deployment
    - Scan images in CI/CD pipelines.
    - Enforce signed and trusted images in production.
    - Use admission controllers to validate image policies.

 ### Workload and Application Code Security
-- Workload Security
+1. Workload Security
    - Use Pod Security Standards (e.g., restricted profile).
    - Enforce resource limits (CPU and memory) for containers.
-  - Set allowPrivilegeEscalation=false and runAsNonRoot=true.
+   - Set ```allowPrivilegeEscalation=false``` and ```runAsNonRoot=true```.
    - Isolate sensitive workloads using namespaces and node taints.

-- Application Code Security
+2. Application Code Security
    - Perform regular static and dynamic code analysis.
    - Avoid hardcoding secrets; use secret management tools like vaults
    - Validate all input and sanitize user data.
    - Use secure coding practices (e.g., OWASP Top 10).

-- CI/CD & Deployment
+3. CI/CD & Deployment
    - Scan dependencies for vulnerabilities (e.g., Snyk, Dependabot).
    - Automate security tests in CI/CD pipelines.
    - Enforce only validated code and dependencies in production.

 ## Kubernetes Cluster Component Security 22% 🎳
 ### API Server
+The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
+The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.

+1. Access Controls
+   - Enable RBAC and restrict user permissions.
+   - Use authentication mechanisms (e.g., certificates, OIDC).
+   - Disable anonymous and unauthenticated access.

+2. Network Security
+   - Restrict API server access using firewalls or private endpoints.
+   - Enforce HTTPS (TLS 1.2 or higher) for all connections.
+   - Limit CIDR ranges allowed to access the API server.

+3. Configuration Hardening
+   - Enable audit logging for all API requests.
+   - Use `--secure-port` and disable `--insecure-port`.
+   - Set `--profiling=false` and `--enable-admission-plugins` with security-focused plugins (e.g., `PodSecurity`).

+4. Monitoring and Threat Detection
+   - Monitor API server logs for anomalies.
+   - Use tools like Falco to detect unauthorized API usage.
+   - Rotate and revoke compromised certificates immediately.